keerthik/keerthik.github.io/essays/esports.md

 We're in the era of the intellectual.
 Geeks are sexy, glasses are in style, and the last thing we want to be identified is as a musclehead.

-There is little room for the observant, quick-thinking,

 - Make physical sports turn from relics we have to work with, to games vying to be more fun and more challenging.